-The standards should be kept for one more year and if it continues to be exceeded by such a large margin then the percentage of 70% of students achieving the standard should be raised.
+to be exceeded by such a large margin then the percentage of 70% of students achieving the standard should be raised.
 The standards should be kept for one more year and if it continues to be exceeded by such a large margin then the grade of 70% set in the standards should be raised.
-One of the reasons for the standard consistently being exceeded is the use of case studies and practical applications of the material I am not currently using case studies in my course. hat is taking place in you where more t han 70% of the st or more on o critical thinkir ng questions? st 11.
-W hat is taking place in you udents to achieve a 70% Enter your answer or more on o critical thinkir ng questions?
-11. W st hat is taking place in you udents to achieve a 70% Enter your answer hat is taking place in you udents to achieve a 70% or more on o critical thinkir will allow ar quantitative o environment questions? where more t han 70% of the st s hat is taking place in you udents to achieve a 70% Enter your answer hat is taking place in you udents to achieve a 70% Enter your answer or more on o critical thinkir will allow ar quantitative o environment questions? where more t han 70% of the st s hat is taking place in you udents to achieve a 70% Enter your answer hat is taking place in you udents to achieve a 70% Enter your answer ease provide one or two the 2021-2022 year. or more on o e will allow ar quantitative o environment questions? where more t han 70% of the
+One of the reasons for the standard consistently being exceeded is the use of case studies and practical applications of the material I am not currently using case studies in my course. place in your course that hieve a 70% or more on e than 70% of the Enter your answ ver place in your course tha hieve a 70% or more on nt where more e than 70% of the 12.
+Please provide in the 2021-20 s as to any i mprovements you think cou ld be incorpora ated Enter your ansv vCi 13.
+If you have an y other comments provid de them her e.
+Enter your answ ver